A-DUYVESTYN/transitWorks/Readme.md

 - Install dependencies with `npm install`.
 - Create .env file and ensure all necessary API keys from .env.example are present.
 - Once run `npm start` from the root directory of the project to launch the server.
-- alternatively run `npm run dev` to use nodemon
+- Alternatively run `npm run dev` to use nodemon

 **Note** : _For full functionality of the web application, both the client and the API server applications must be running_

 ## Project Stack

-__Front-End:__ JavaScript, HTML, React, Axios, TailwindCSS
+__Front-End:__ JavaScript, HTML, React, Axios, TailwindCSS, DiasyUI

 __Back-End:__ Express, Node.js,